Karrie J. Koesel

 Fellow, Institute for Educational Initiatives

-Karrie J. Koesel is Associate Professor of Political Science at the University of Notre Dame where she specializes in the study of contemporary Chinese and Russian politics, authoritarianism, and religion and politics.
-She is the author of Religion and Authoritarianism: Cooperation, Conflict and the Consequences (Cambridge University Press, 2014) and co-editor of Citizens & the State in Authoritarian Regimes: Comparing China and Russia (Oxford University Press, forthcoming).
+Karrie J. Koesel is associate professor of political science at the University of Notre Dame where she specializes in the study of contemporary Chinese and Russian politics, authoritarianism, and religion and politics.
+She is the author of Religion and Authoritarianism: Cooperation, Conflict and the Consequences (Cambridge University Press, 2014) and co-editor of Citizens & the State in Authoritarian Regimes: Comparing China & Russia (Oxford University Press, 2021).
 Her work has appeared in World Politics, Perspectives on Politics, The China Quarterly, Post-Soviet Affairs, Economics and Politics, Demokratizatsiya, and the Review of Religion and Chinese Society.
 She has testified before the Congressional-Executive Commission on China.

-Her research has been supported by grants from the John Templeton Foundation, the Spencer Foundation, the Social Science Research Council (SSRC), the Fulbright program, the International Research & Exchanges Board (IREX), the Einaudi Center and East Asia Program at Cornell University, the Kellogg Institute, Liu Institute, the Nanovic Institute, the Keough School of Global Affairs at Notre Dame, and the University of Oregon.
+Her research has been supported by the John Templeton Foundation, the Spencer Foundation, the Social Science Research Council (SSRC), the Fulbright program, the International Research & Exchanges Board (IREX), the Einaudi Center and East Asia Program at Cornell University, the Kellogg Institute, Liu Institute, the Nanovic Institute, the Keough School of Global Affairs at Notre Dame, and the University of Oregon.

 Before joining the ND faculty, she taught at the University of Oregon.
 She earned her Ph.D. in 2009 in government from Cornell University and won the 2010 American Political Science Association Aaron Wildavsky Award for the best dissertation on religion and politics.

-She teaches courses on the politics of religion, contemporary China, comparative authoritarianism, and democracy and dictatorship.
+Professor Koesel teaches courses on contemporary China, comparative authoritarianism, the politics of religion, and democracy and dictatorship.